themosis/filesystem/README.md

 Features
 --------

-The filesystem component pAdd README.rovides a simple API interface to handle the local filesystem of a PHP application.
+The filesystem component provides a simple API interface to handle the local filesystem of a PHP application.